francislint/francislint.github.io/index.md

 ## About Me

 Hi, I am Tong Lin!
 I am a Ph.D. student at **[UMSI](https://www.si.umich.edu/)**, advised by [Dr. Sabina Tomkins](https://www.travellingscholar.com/) and [Dr. Eytan Adar](http://www.cond.org/).
-Before joining UMSI, I completed my Master's degrees in Data Science and Industrial & Operations Engineering at [University of Michigan](https://umich.edu/), and I received my Bachelor's degree in Computer Science at [Hong Kong Baptist University](https://www.hkbu.edu.hk/).
+My current research interest concentrates on applying machine learning and natural language processing approaches in the realms of social media and political research.
+I aim to utilize computational strategies to promote and enhance policies within these domains.

-My general research interests focus on the applications of machine learning and natural language processing techniques in the field of social media.
+More about me: I am a desperate cat and dog lover, also a passionate music admirer, a video game enthusiast, a travelling lover, a diverse cuisine explorer, a video content creator, a(n) (exceptionally amateur) photographer, and a thousand other things.

 ## Education